South by Southwest

-South by Southwest (SXSW) is an annual conglomeration of parallel film, interactive media, and music festivals and conferences organized jointly that take place in mid-March in Austin, Texas.
-It began in 1987 and has continued growing in both scope and size every year.
-In 2017, the conference lasted for 10 days with the interactive track lasting for five days, music for seven days, and film for nine days.
-There was no in-person event in 2020 and 2021 as a result of the COVID-19 pandemic in Austin; in both years there was a smaller online event instead.
+South by Southwest (SXSW) is an annual conference and festival that takes place in March in Austin, Texas, United States.
+Founded in 1987, SXSW features programming across technology, film and television, music, education, culture, gaming, and other creative industries.
+The event includes keynote and featured sessions, exhibitions, screenings, music showcases, networking opportunities, and more held across multiple venues throughout Austin.

 SXSW is run by the company SXSW, LLC, which organizes conferences, trade shows, festivals, and other events.
-In addition to SXSW, the company runs the conference SXSW EDU, the SXSW Sydney festival from 2023 in Sydney, Australia, and co-runs North by Northeast in Toronto.
-SXSW London began in June 2025.
-The company has previously run or co-run the events North by Northwest (1995–2001), West by Southwest (2006–2010), SXSW Eco (2011–2016), SXSW V2V (2013–2015), and the me Convention (2017–2019).
+In addition to SXSW, the company runs the SXSW EDU conference and the SXSW London festival, and co-runs North by Northeast in Toronto, Canada.
+The company has previously run or co-run the events North by Northwest (1995–2001), West by Southwest (2006–2010), SXSW Eco (2011–2016), SXSW V2V (2013–2015), the me Convention (2017–2019) and SXSW Sydney (2023–2025).
 A large number of other events, past and present, sometimes collectively referred to as "four-letter festivals", have been inspired by SXSW.

-The Austin Convention Center in Downtown Austin functions as the "hub" of the festival; most events associated with the festival take place at venues in and around Downtown Austin.
+The Austin Convention Center in Downtown Austin which functioned as the "hub" of the festival began renovations in 2025 and will reopen in 2029; South by Southwest will operate as a campus style event from 2026–2028 with events associated with the festival taking place at venues in and around Downtown Austin.